ypei23/pagila-hw3/README.md

 ## Tasks

+There is nothing fancy you have to do with git/github for this assignment.
 The instructions are the same as for the first [pagila-hw](https://github.com/mikeizbicki/pagila-hw) assignment.
-There are half as many questions, and each question is worth 2 points instead of 1 point due to their increased difficulty.